 <line space>

-In order to establish the characteristics of polysemy, we have focused on lexemes because their meanings are generally more concrete and therefore easier to grasp than the meanings of grammatical morphemes, which are the topic of this article.
+In order to establish the characteristics of polysemy, I have focused on lexemes because their meanings are generally more concrete and therefore easier to grasp than the meanings of grammatical morphemes, which are the topic of this entry.
 This gives us a solid foundation to rely on when turning to the more abstract and complex task of picking apart polysemy in affixes.

-<A>3 3 Affixes
+<A>3 Affixes